Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Phase Space Theory of ROA

-The $\bm G'$ tensor, and hence the CID signals can be calculated with both approaches (Eq. \ref{eq:dGdq} and Eq. \ref{eq:dGdPi2}).
-As an example, for magic angle CID, for a given vibrational transition from ground to kth vibrational state, the result is:
+Hence, along normal mode $k$, the $\bm G'$ tensor, and the CID signals can be calculated with both approaches (Eq. \ref{eq:dGdq} and Eq. \ref{eq:new1}).
+As an example, for magic angle CID, for a given vibrational transition from ground to kth vibrational state, the result is (compare with Eq. \ref{eq:CIDm_BO}):